 Why should we care in the world of work?

-Storys matter in all walks of life, including in the workplace.
+Stories matter in all walks of life, including in the workplace.

 As individuals in the workplace we benefit from sense making activities and telling the stories of our growth and development in ways that make sense to us and which feel intuitive, and the hero’s journey can help with this.
-The structures helps us associate positive growth with strain and challenge, which is also very useful in those moments of challenge.
+The structure helps us associate positive growth with strain and challenge, which is also very useful in those moments of challenge.
 And the model can be used in our projections of what the future holds.

 From a leadership or management perspective, we also often find the stories of great founders and leaders, as well as actual organizations, to follow the hero’s journey too.
 This might just happen, but as communicators we can also use the hero’s journey as a framework around which to craft the stories of our organizations.
 If we do this well, we can better take our teams and colleagues with us.